 The industry has now come to a consensus that mobile responsive web design is the best way to handle the many screen sizes that are now available.
 What this means is that only one website is necessary and that website will “fold up” and be attractive and fully functional on every screen size.
 We see church websites all the time and are amazed at the number that still are not mobile responsive.
 This is not a “luxury” anymore.
 Your website visitors (especially the younger ones) will expect your website to look good and work well on their mobile device.
 This is another one of many ways to make that all important good “first impression”.

-All of the basic principles mentioned above are something we include on all of the small church websites we design at no extra cost.
+All of the basic principles mentioned above are things we include on all of the small church websites we design at no extra cost.
 If they are in place, will your church be guaranteed to grow?
 No – church growth is like a puzzle, with the website being one of the pieces.
 Even if all the pieces are in place, sometimes growth doesn’t happen as we want.
-The one guarantee we do have, however, is that if your website doesn’t have the basics in place, many potential visitors will not even step foot in the door.
+The one guarantee we do have, however, is that if your website doesn’t have the basics in place, many potential visitors will never step foot in the door.
 When these basic principles are followed, they can be a tremendous help in getting people to your church.
 We look at many church websites and ironically, some of the things that can help a small church become a larger church, are either missing or so hard to find that visitors just move on to the next website.

 Today, people have the luxury, through a website, of knowing a lot about your church before ever entering the doors.
 You’ll want to give them the important information so they can decide if your church seems like a good fit for them.